Ambiguity and Partial Bayesian Updating: Model and notation

-In \autoref{reversalfig}, $\mathscr{C}^{\rho_1}$ is the union of the purple and orange sections at the base of the simplex; $\mathscr{C}^{\rho_2}$ is the purple section at the base of the simplex.
+In \autoref{reversalfig}, $\mathscr{C}^{\rho_1}$ is the region between the left-most dashed line and the loosely dashed line (union of the purple and orange sections at the base of the simplex), which is the projection of the (purple) cross-hatched and the (orange) shaded regions. $\mathscr{C}^{\rho_2}$ is the region between the left-most dashed line and the dash-dotted line (the purple section at the base of the simplex), which is the projection of the (purple) crosshatched region.
 The posterior set shrinks only on the right side (the blue portion is dropped and then the orange portion), because $\pi_2$ passes the likelihood test for both example values of $\rho$.
 Note that as $\rho$ increases, the posterior set shrinks.

+To further illustrate the updating rules, the resulting utilities for $f$ and $g$ under the various updating rules are shown in \autoref{Ex1-utility}.

+Note that $f$ and $g$ both provide the same utility under FB and ML.
+Under PB, the utility for $f$ and $g$ increase towards the ML value as $\rho$ increases.
+Because of the ``skewed'' geometry of $\mathscr{C}$, the utility for $g$ increases for lower inference thresholds than $f$.
+The conditional utility for $f$ will begin to increase once $\rho(A)$ exceeds $\frac{\pi_2(A)}{\pi_1(A)}$.

 \end{example}

 \begin{example} A common parametric specification in applications is the $\varepsilon$-\emph{contamination} model (see \cite{Kopylov2009, Kopylov2016} for a discussion).
 In this model, the set of priors is a mixture between a reference $\pi^*$ and a set of possible priors representing the agent's uncertainty: $\mathscr{C}=(1-\varepsilon)\pi^* + \varepsilon\Pi$ for $\Pi \subseteq \Delta(S)$.
 As this is a special case of MEU, it is simple to directly apply PB.
 In this case, the posterior set depends on both the agent's confidence in the reference prior, given by $1-\varepsilon$, and her inference threshold $\rho(A)$.
 A prior $\pi \in \mathscr{C}$ is updated after event $A$ if and only if $\pi(A) \ge \rho(A)[ (1-\varepsilon)\pi^*(A) + \varepsilon \overline{m}_A(\Pi)]$, where $\overline{m}_A(\Pi):= \max_{p \in \Pi}p(A)$.
 The reference prior $\pi^*$ is retained if and only if \end{example}